Entombed (1987-2014, 2016-present): a Death Metal band from Stockholm, Sweden.

 See All... ⏬

 Label problems would see them leaving 'Earache' in favor of 'Music For Nations'.
-The follow-up EP, Out Of Hand (1994), would see the started on Clandestine of traditional commercial Rock by featuring covers of Repulsion's Blackbreath and Kiss's God Of Thunder.
+The follow-up EP, Out Of Hand (1994), would see the started on Clandestine of traditional commercial rock by featuring covers of Repulsion's Blackbreath and Kiss's God Of Thunder.
 An intense bill on tour with label mates Napalm Death through Europe would commence during the time of their popularity rise culminating in Ride Shoot Straight And Tell The Truth (1997), with Jorgen Sandstrom (ex-Grave) now on bass.
-Nicke Andersson left his drum duties (and vocals: he played vox. on Clandestine)to form Hellacopters to be replaced with Peter Stjarnwind.
+Nicke Andersson left his drum duties (and vocals: he played vocals. on Clandestine)to form Hellacopters to be replaced with Peter Stjarnwind.
 A stream of millennium albums would follow with each one drifting more into a punk oriented sound getting them the description of "Death Rock" and "Death 'N' Roll", with Wreckage EP (1997), Same Difference (1998) which also saw Peter Starnvind join on drums, while Monkey Puss, their live effort in London, saw Lars Rosenberg taking over from Sandström, them Black Juju (1999) with Jorgen Sandström returning to take over from Resenburg, Uprising (2000) and Morning Star (2001) followed which saw them drifting in a more Slayer-esq Thrash style.
-Their style was farther stripped down after their Sons Of Satan Praise the Lord (2002)"best of..." compilation on their new 2CD studio effort Inferno (2003).
+Their style was farther stripped down after their Sons Of Satan Praise The Lord (2002)"best of..." compilation on their new 2CD studio effort Inferno (2003).
 After a 4 year gap the band would return on "Cendlelight Records' with Serpent Saints in 2007, falling back on a sound similar to their first two albums, and the first to feature drummer Olle Dahlstedt (of Alpha Safari/ex-Misery Loves Company), who replaced Stjärnvind in 2006, and also the first without Uffe Cederlund who left to join Disfear.
+But the line-up wouldn't last and the act folded soon after.

 See Less... ⏫